-Green-Eyed Monster: Simon tends to be very possessive over things he perceives as his, regardless of whether he's willing to consciously admit that he wants them or not.
+- Green-Eyed Monster: Simon tends to be very possessive over things he perceives as his, regardless of whether he's willing to consciously admit that he thinks of them that way or not.
 He gets jealous over Jeremy getting along with his teammates, because they're Simon's team and Jeremy is not one of them and never will be.
-Of course, he then proceeds to get incredibly, bitterly jealous over Jeremy's ex-lover, and is also (momentarily) jealous of Annabelle when Jeremy is comforting her after she's rescued.
+Of course, he then proceeds to get incredibly, bitterly jealous over Jeremy's rival/ex-lover/"brother" Bran and is also (momentarily) jealous of Annabelle when Jeremy is comforting her after she's rescued.
 Simon even shows hints of being jealous of Johnny, of all people, in High Fidelity when Johnny and Jeremy are off discussing things in the gazebo.

-Tsundere: To an almost ridiculous degree with Jeremy.
+- Tsundere: Type A to an almost ridiculous degree with Jeremy.

 Sandra Leone ("Springheel")

-Time to Step Up, Commander: When Simon is taken out of commission by Farraday at the start of With a Bullet, Sandra is very stressed out over having to take Simon's place.
-When Mike tries to give her a pep talk, she hits himnote For which she apologizes after he gives her a What the Hell, Hero?.
+- Time to Step Up, Commander: When Simon is taken out of commission by Farraday at the start of With a Bullet, Sandra is very stressed out over having to take Simon's place.
+When Mike tries to give her a pep talk, she hits himnote .
 The second time she's put in charge, she's much more sure of herself, but still hesitant because of the complexities it could raise when/if Simon returns.

-Took a Level in Jerkass: In the last two books she takes a level whenever she's dealing with Jeremy, but especially in High Fidelity, where she almost always seems to be about five seconds away from ripping his throat out with her teeth.
+- Took a Level in Jerkass: In the last two books, she takes a level whenever she's dealing with Jeremy, most notably in High Fidelity, where she almost always seems to be about five seconds away from ripping his throat out with her teeth.

 Nate Waxman ("Specs")

-Jerkass: Sandra (mentally) describes him as an "ill-tempered little asshole with almost no sense of humor".
-Even Simon, who's actually considered his friend, once calls him "a very shouty little man", much to Jeremy's amusement.
+- Jerkass: Sandra (mentally) describes him as an "ill-tempered little asshole with almost no sense of humor".
+Even Simon, who actually considers him a friend, once calls him "a very shouty little man", much to Jeremy's amusement.

-Too Clever by Half: What causes his downfall; he was tricked into posting a confidential memo to prove he could crack it, and Karpol began blackmailing him.
+- Too Clever by Half: What causes his downfall; he was tricked into posting a confidential memo to prove that he could crack it, and Karpol began blackmailing him.